 If you do not import those packages prior this asset errors will pop up in the console.

-The best way to get started is by trying out the demo scene.
+The best way to get started is by trying out the main demo scene “Penguin Tracks Demo” or “Basic Demo”.
 By checking the game objects in the scene and the components attached to them you’ll get an idea of how components interact with each other.

 The main game objects to look at are: